OPT Psychotherapist Jobs

 Prioritize community mental health centers

 Community mental health organizations, federally qualified health centers, and nonprofit behavioral health agencies are more accustomed to sponsoring international clinicians.
-They often have established HR processes for work authorization support and are more open to H-1B petitions.
+They often have established HR processes for work authorization support and are more open to H-1B visa petitions.

 Align your degree to the specialty occupation standard